ghoomfrog/silili/README.md

 	<dd>My pet not being OK makes me not OK too. (<i>lit.</i> my mammal is not-OK causes I am not-OK)
 </dl>

 The last English sentence can also be interpreted as *If my pet is not OK, i wouldn't be OK*.
-So *aj* can be used as a conditional marker.
+So *aj* can be used as a conditional marker if used with sentences.

 ### In Min Si: